 To help you understand what’s required as a junior designer, we spoke to four hiring managers:

-Karolina Coates is the Head of Design at eShopWorld, a high-growth Irish startup that provides global services to retailers.
+Karolina works with eShopWorld, a high-growth Irish startup that provides global services to retailers.
 Her team grew by 100% in 2020, and she expects her team to expand again in 2021.

-Ingrid Halters is the Director of User Experience at Elsevier, the largest scientific literature publishing house.
-Based in Amsterdam, she leads the user experience teams working on Elsevier’s various publishing platforms.
+Based in Amsterdam, Ingrid leads the user experience teams working on Elsevier’s various publishing platforms.

 In this piece, they discuss what junior designers need to do, in the hiring process and as part of a new team.

 What do you look for in a junior designer’s portfolio?

 Ingrid: “I think it’s important to show your steps and the process you followed in your portfolio.
 Show me what went wrong, how you recovered, what would you do differently.”

 Alan: “Your portfolio should tell a story and identify a problem you’re trying to solve.
 Tailor your CV and portfolio to the role you’re applying for and play to your strengths.
 Do your research on the company, their UX maturity (how developed their UX is) and their design process.”

 Karolina: “You don’t necessarily need to see a huge portfolio but you should be able to tell a story.
 Humans love stories.
 One of my favourite interview questions is: “Tell me about a situation when you’ve had to deal with some conflict on the team or when something went wrong.”
 What I’ll learn from you is how you solved that problem and your level of empathy.”